go-clarum/clarum-core/README.md

 #### Metrics

+- how fast the system under test sends a request/response
 - test actions:
     - fail test/test suite if metrics were/were not reached
 - test suite metrics report:
     - with history of previous runs
     - with delta compared to previous runs

 #### Features